MoniMurray/piano-teacher/README.md

 First pass through Jigsaw validator returned value errors (fixed) and parse errors.

+These were margin errors, and one colour value to a box-shadow attribute where no colour value was required.

 <!-- No errors were found when passing through the official (Jigsaw) validator -->
 <!-- Unfixed Bugs